Professional Charleston Humidity Control

 - Moisture-laden crawlspaces

-If high humidity is a problem for your Charleston area home or business, GLS Engineering can help by providing you with a professional evaluation to determine sources of moisture and to develop a strategy to maintain acceptable interior humidity levels.
+If high humidity is a problem for your Charleston area home or business, GLS Engineering & Testing can help by providing you with a professional evaluation to determine sources of moisture and to develop a strategy to maintain acceptable interior humidity levels.
 If corrective measures are required, our Charleston mold testing professionals can manage the installation of necessary systems and equipment, providing you with a turnkey humidity solution.

 Whole House Dehumidifiers